-- A. The Notice of Case Assignment (rule 2.1.3); - B. A notice of the amount of special and general damages if the complaint seeks to recover damages for personal injury or wrongful death; - C. A notice of the amount of punitive damages sought, if applicable; - D. A Notice of Case Management Conference (rule 2.1.9); and - E. ADR information materials (not applicable to collection cases).
+A. The Notice of Case Assignment and Case Management Conference; B. A notice of the amount of special and general damages if the complaint seeks to recover damages for personal injury or wrongful death; C. A notice of the amount of punitive damages sought, if applicable; and D. ADR information materials (not applicable to collection cases).